Debunking the debunker: Critique of letter to the editor “Prause et al. (2015) the latest falsification of addiction predictions”

 "Unexpectedly, the VSS-P group exhibited significantly less coactivation of positive and negative affect to the sexual film than VSS-C."

-Translation: the so-called "porn addicts" (VSS-P group) had slightly less emotional reaction to porn than did the control group (VSS-C).
-If you look at the tables provided in study, the "porn addicts" were more bored and distracted while watching porn.
+Translation: the so-called "porn addicts" (VSS-P group) had less emotional reaction to porn than did the control group (VSS-C).
+Put simply, "porn addicts" experienced less emotional response to both sexual and neutral films.
 Key point: Prause's 2013 study used the same subjects as Prause et al., 2015, which is the very same 2015 EEG study that found less brain activation to static images of vanilla porn.

-There's a very simple explanation for the "compulsive porn users" having less emotional response to viewing vanilla porn.
+There's a very simple explanation for the "more frequent porn users" having less emotional response to viewing vanilla porn.
 Vanilla porn no longer registered as all that interesting.
-They were desensitized.
+The same goes "more frequent porn users" reactions to the neutral films - they were desensitized.
 Prause, Staley, & Fong, 2013 (also called Prause et al., 2013) has been thoroughly critiqued here.

 A few patterns emerge in the Reply to Gola's claims of falsification: